mdx-js/mdx-analyzer/.changeset/remark-syntax-plugins.md

 This extension supports remark syntax plugins.
 Plugins can be defined in an array of strings or string / options tuples.
-These plugins can be defined in `tsconfig.json` and will be resolve relative to that file.
+These plugins can be defined in `tsconfig.json` and will be resolved relative to that file.

 For example, to support [frontmatter][] with YAML and TOML and [GFM][]: